andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 sum**.

-People familiar with Haskell might recognize that “sum types” are `Either`-like types, that can be one thing or another.
+People familiar with Haskell might recognize that “sum types” are `Either`-like types that can be one thing or another.
 Sum types are one of the first things you learn about in Haskell — heck, even `Maybe a` is the sum of `a` and `()`.

 Dependent pairs/existential types actually are very similar to `Either`/sum